Facebook profits rise amid revelations from leaked documents

 “Facebook’s own research describes it as an addict’s narrative.
 Kids say, ‘This makes me unhappy, I feel like I don’t have the ability to control my usage of it, and I feel like if I left, I’d be ostracized,‘” she said.

-The company last month delayed plans for a kids’ version of Instagram, geared toward those under 13, to address concerns about the vulnerability of younger users.
-Haugen said she worried it may not be possible to make Instagram safe for a 14-year-old and that “I sincerely doubt it’s possible to make it safe for a 10-year-old.”
+The company last month delayed plans for a kids’ version of Instagram, geared toward those under 13, in order to address concerns about the vulnerability of younger users.

-She also said Facebook’s moderation systems are worse at catching content in languages other than English, and that’s a problem even in the U.K. because it’s a diverse country.

-“Those people are also living in the U.K. and being fed misinformation that is dangerous, that radicalizes people,” Haugen said.
-“And so language-based coverage is not just a good-for-individuals thing, it’s a national security issue.”

 Pressed on whether she believes Facebook is fundamentally evil, Haugen demurred and said, “I can’t see into the hearts of men.”
 Facebook is not evil, but negligent, she suggested.